benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Migrate to Wikipedia REST API, meant to be more appropriate for this kind of tools.
 - [ ] Set i18n in the frontend.
 Translate edition message according to the used language.
 - [ ] Improve webapp cache for assets or other files.
 Check results of PageSpeed Insights.
+- [ ] Review API and front-end routes

 ### Docs
 - [ ] Publish the rules of BenjaBot